bibermann/dircmp/README.md

 If entire directories match, they are listet instead of each containing file to emphasize the directory match.

+## helper scripts

+dircmp_scan.py and dircmp_info.py provide sub functionality from dircmp.py for convenience.

 ## Licence

-dircmp.py is released under the Boost Software License.
+dircmp.py, dircmp_scan.py and dircmp_info.py are released under the Boost Software License.